 Each Thursday afternoon, from 1-4:00 pm.
 Please arrive between 1-2:00 pm to fill out an application.
 Volunteer attorneys are on hand in Room 134 of the Shelby County Courthouse, 140 Adams Ave., to provide advice about legal procedures to litigants.
 Members of the public are helped on a first come, first served basis.

-A legal clinic to assist veterans is held on the second Tuesday of each month on the 11th floor of 1407 Union Ave. from 12:00 noon to 2:00 pm.
-Volunteer attorneys provide advice to veterans on matters such as child support, expungement of criminal record, driver's license reinstatement, consumer debt, and estate law (wills, power of attorney, etc.).
+Due to COVID-19, this legal clinic to assist veterans is now offering legal advice by telephone only.
+Volunteer attorneys provide advice to veterans on matters such as child support, family/divorce law, employment law, driver's license reinstatement, consumer debt, and estate law (wills, power of attorney, etc.).
 Attorneys cannot provide advice on veterans' benefits.